Seannyking/python-project/README.md

 # Currency Converter
-A simple program that converts currencies based on real-time prices untilzing Google Search engine Results.
+A simple program that converts currencies based on real-time prices untilzing Google Search engine results.
 Unutilized  web scrapping requests to get html of the search results.
 Parsed through the html with beautiful soup.
 Currency information is updated automatically through the app and therefore requires an internet connection.
 ## Usage && requirements